fullcalendar/fullcalendar-docs/_docs-v4/list-view/listDayFormat.md

 since_version: 3.0
 ---

-A [date formatting string](date-formatting-string) that affects the text on the left side of the day headings in list view.
+A [Date Formatter](date-formatting) that affects the text on the left side of the day headings in list view.

 <div class='spec' markdown='1'>
 String, `false`